freyaprein/reutnaim_hackathon2024/README.md

-Reut Naim Pre-Processing Pipeline
+Empatica Processing
 =============================
+Empatica Filtering: Cutting the Noise, Keeping the Heart

 Pre-processing pipeline for physiological signal data.
 Filtering outliers, handling missing data, tagging, and visualization data collected using Empatica watches.

 ## How it Works